Ames Research Center: Electric Arc Shock Tube

 The Electric Arc Shock Tube (EAST) Facility is used to investigate the effects of radiation and ionization that occur during very high velocity atmospheric entries.
 In addition, the EAST can also provide air-blast simulations requiring the strongest possible shock generation in air at an initial pressure loading of 1 atm or greater.
 The facility has three separate driver configurations, to meet a range of test requirements: the driver can be connected to a diaphragm station of either a 102 mm or a 610 mm shock tube, and the high-pressure 102 mm shock tube can also drive a 762 mm shock tunnel.
 Energy for the drivers is supplied by a 1.25-MJ-capacitor storage system.

+Administration building

+The Ames administration building (also known as Building N-200) is a structure dating from 1943.
+Located at the southwest corner of Moffett Field, it has a reinforced concrete facade with Streamline Moderne-inspired details.
+Inside are two stories and a basement.
+The administration building was nominated to the National Register of Historic Places in 1995 and listed in 2017.

 List of center directors

 The following persons had served as the Ames Research Center director: